shreyagupta30/hydrosenselab.github.io/content/join/currentopenings.md

 title: "Current Openings"
 date: 2020-07-31T00:27:55+05:30
 ---
 [Updated: April 2021]

+We recognize that diverse teams are crucial for driving scientific excellence and innovation.
+We strive to develop a positive and welcoming environment of professional courtesy, kindness, and collaboration.
+Meet the HydroSense team [here](../team)

 These jobs are currently open.
+We are always looking for skilled people to join us as colleagues!

 ## Position 1: Junior Research Fellow (JRF)
 - Project: "Making local knowledge matter for landslides and flooding preparedness" - Joint Project with University College London.